joyce-oc/joyce-oc/README.md

 - 👋 Hi, I’m Joyce
 - 👀  Software, Web and Cloud Development, Content and Fashion Designing
 - 🌱 I’m currently learning .....
-- 💞️ I’m looking to collaborate on projets regarding my interests or giving an observation that brings better and smarter ideas
+- 💞️ I’m looking to collaborate on projects regarding my interests or give an observation that brings better and smarter ideas
 - 📫 How to reach me: joyce.c.odiaka@gmail.com , https://www.linkedin.com/in/joyce-odiaka-b80257198/

 <!---